bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widget-builder.md

 You can find more information here. https://support.bigcommerce.com/s/article/Store-API-Accounts#creating

 ?
 Are you ready to continue?
 You may press any key to continue Yes ?
-It looks like you already have a configuration file, this will overwrite it.
-A re you sure?
-No
-?
 What is the Client ID? xxxxxxxxxxxxx
 ?
 What is the Access Token? xxxxxxxxxxxxx
 ?
 What is the API Path? https://api.bigcommerce.com/stores/xxxxx/v3/